srijanshukla18/kubectl-smart/CONTRIBUTING.md

 # Contributing to kubectl-smart

 Thanks for your interest in contributing!
-This project aims to provide a fast, safe, and helpful kubectl plugin for SREs.
+This project is in **early beta** and aims to provide a helpful kubectl plugin for Kubernetes debugging.

+## Project Status
+- 🔬 **Beta/v0.x** - Core functionality works, but expect changes
+- 📈 **Actively seeking feedback** - Real-world usage reports especially valuable
+- 🐛 **Bug reports welcome** - Help us identify edge cases and issues

 ## Getting started
 - Python 3.11+